 Risk factors for esophageal cancer:

 It is essential to meet your nutritional needs and avoid malnutrition as you prepare to begin treatment or undergo surgery.
 Maintaining your weight during radiation helps deliver treatment in the same place effectively.
-If you receive radiotherapy, be aware that you might experience fatigue, taste changes, dry mouth, difficult or painful swallowing, and inflammation of the mucous membranes lining the mouth and the esophagus.
-These symptoms may occur after a week of radiotherapy and will continue until about 2–3 weeks after therapy ends.
+Some side effects that you may experience include fatigue, taste changes, dry mouth, difficult or painful swallowing, and inflammation of the mucous membranes lining the mouth and the esophagus.
+These symptoms may occur after a week of radiotherapy and could continue until about 2 – 3 weeks after treatment ends.
 It’s important to prevent esophageal irritation by limiting acidic, citric and spicy foods and beverages.

 Below are some dietetic recommendations that may help you manage radiation side effects: